-If you’re a digital product owner or in the C-suite at your organization, you're likely evaluating how technology investments will impact your bottom line.
-Building custom technology or licensing expensive software solutions are complex, yet oftentimes necessary, investments to see major gains in your business.
-Measuring the ROI of those investments can be an even more complex equation, making it that much more difficult to explain their financial impact.
+Building custom technology or licensing expensive software solutions are oftentimes necessary investments to see major gains in your organization.
+Measuring the ROI of those investments can be a highly complex equation, but you need to be able to explain their financial impact.

 This article seeks to give you a clearer understanding of how to evaluate your technology decisions and measure their impact on your organization.